We’re looking forward to getting together online for our 2021 Pacific Northwest Flute Gathering (a.k.a. Vashon Island Flute Gathering).

 Although it will look a bit different on Zoom, this is the equivalent of our in-person Participant’s Concert.
 You will need to sign up to play in this evening session.
 Instructions on how to sign up will be given throughout the weekend.

 Note that each performance is limited to 3 minutes, which includes both talking and playing time.
 An order of performance will be sent out during the day prior to the Attendees’ Performance session.

 What key flute do I need?

 Some of the classes have suggested keys listed in the event schedule.
 Since your microphone will be muted most of the time, you can play in any key you like.
-It’s just that your pitch won’t match the pitch of the instructor if you’re using a different key.
+It’s just that your pitch won’t match the pitch of the instructor if you’re using a different key than what is suggested.

 What timezone are we in?

 The schedule is in Pacific Daylight Time.
 Make sure you know the time conversion for where ever you are located. (tip: Googling “What time is it in Seattle now?” may be helpful)